Day 1: Arrive in Israel – Caesarea, Tel Megiddo

 - Horseback riding

 Interested in this trip?
 Questions?
-Just fill out the form below, and one of our representatives will get back to you within 24 hours.
+Send us a message, and one of our representatives will get back to you within 24 hours.